-Luce County Housing Commission is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Luce County Housing Commission is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 16% having issued approximately 5 vouchers in the past year.
 The average voucher holder has received housing benefits for 3 years and 11 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 30 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 1.9 persons and has a household income of $11,651 per year.
 97% of households were very low income (VLI) and 70% were extremely low income (ELI).
 27% of households had wages as a major source of income, 3% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 70% of households had other income (Social Security, Disability or Pension) as their major source of income.

 11% of households were headed by a person 24 years old or less, 42% were headed by a person 25 to 49 years old, 24% were headed by a person 51 to 60 years old, and 23% were headed by a person 62 years old or older.
 In addition, -1% of households were headed by a person 85 years old or older.

 36% of households included children, 9% of which had two adults in the household.
 27% of households with children have a female head of household.
 68% of all households were headed by a female.